-NMIMS Management Aptitude Test (NMAT) is a gateway to a large number of reputed MBA colleges across the country, including Narsee Monjee Institute of Management Studies.
+NMIMS Management Aptitude Test (NMAT) is a gateway to a large number of reputed MBA colleges, including Narsee Monjee Institute of Management Studies.
 Over 50,000 candidates appear for NMAT every year, making it one of the most popular entrance tests.

 ||No. of Questions

 Owing to the computer-adaptive nature of NMAT, its questions are selected based on the candidate's performance in the previously answered questions.

 All the questions in the exam are of Multiple Choice Types (MCQ).

 There is no negative marking in NMAT exam.
 So, the candidate can attempt most of the questions instead of skipping them by using their calculated guess without any fear of penalties for every wrong answer.

 One of the distinctive features of the NMAT 2021 Exam Pattern is that the Test Taker can choose the order of sections.
 But, you are required follow the chosen order all through the exam.

 Each of the three sections of the NMAT 2021 Exam is individually timed.
 Therefore, the candidate must complete the respective section in the allotted time of each section.

 Another unique feature of the exam pattern is the Uniform Marking System.
 For every right answer, 1 mark is rewarded, and there will be no penalty for un-attempted questions.

 However, if one candidate closes a section after completing it they will not be able to review it again.
 Therefore, candidates must review each section within the allotted time.